swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 }
 ```

-The `value` property is the primary consumer interface to a task instance: it produces the result returned by the task or (if the task exits via a thrown error) throws the error produced by the task.
+The `value` property is the primary consumer interface to a task instance: it returns the result produced by the task or (if the task exits via a thrown error) throws the error produced by the task.
 For example:

 ```swift
 func eat(mealHandle: Task<Meal, Error>) async throws {